 \section{Introduction}

-In recent years, rapid development of 3D technologies accelerates the creation of digital replica of the real world, and initiates new ways of how people interact with the world and communicate with each other.
+In recent years, the rapid development of 3D technologies has accelerated the creation of a digital replica of the real world and initiated new ways that people interact with the world and communicate with each other.
 However, there is no existing solution to automatically populate the digital world with realistic virtual humans, which move and act like real ones.
-Towards this goal, we aim to enable virtual humans to cruise within a 3D digital environment, similar to Odysseus who arrived home after wanderings and hazards.
+This work aims to enable virtual humans to cruise within a 3D digital environment, similar to Odysseus, who arrived home after wandering and hazards.
 The virtual humans follow randomized routes, pass individual waypoints, and reach the destination, while retaining realistic body shape, pose, and body-scene contact.
-Such technology can considerably enrich AR/VR user experiences, and has many downstream applications.
-For example, having virtual humans strolling inside the digital model of a middle-age city can make the experience more vivid, which allows real users to follow their guidance for better sightseeing.
+Such technology can considerably enrich AR/VR user experiences and has many downstream applications.
+For example, having virtual humans strolling inside the digital model of a medieval city can make the experience more vivid, which allows real users to follow their guidance for better sightseeing.
 Beyond AR/VR, virtual humans can provide architects with a blueprint, enabling better foresight into design functionalities and defects.

-This is of particular relevance to character animation in graphics, foremost in the gaming industry.
+This is particularly relevant to character animation in graphics, foremost in the gaming industry.
 Conventionally, a set of 3D characters are pre-designed, and a motion dataset is pre-recorded.
 To let characters respond to user inputs or background events, motions from the dataset are created via motion graph~\cite{kovar2008motion} or motion matching~\cite{buttner2015motion}.
-Although current AAA games demonstrate highly realistic character motion, this conventional technology cannot easily handle massive number of characters with different shapes.
-Motion generalization across diverse characters requires extra motion re-targeting procedures.
+Although current AAA games demonstrate highly realistic character motion, this conventional technology cannot easily handle a massive number of characters with different behaviors~\cite{holden2018character}.
+Motion generalization across diverse characters usually requires extra motion re-targeting procedures~\cite{aberman2020skeleton}.
 Moreover, the generated motions are often deterministic, close to the pre-recorded clips, and hence have limited diversity.